MarcoPPino/ledWallMapper/README.md

 issues:
 - RectClass instantiates rectTransform just once instead of 5 times
 - export of video needs to be rewritten
-- Mirrors bigger than the video scale on the mirrordisplay
+- Mirrors bigger than the video scales the displayed part on the mirrordisplay

 todo:
 - LESS MESS